 What can I study after Business?

-Nearly one in ten graduates continue their studying by completing a postgraduate qualification, such as studying MSc in Business management or a MBA Business and Management.
+Nearly one in ten graduates continue their studying by completing a postgraduate qualification, such as studying MSc in Business Management or an MBA Business and Management.

 Previously known as Mr. Universe, Arnold Schwarzenegger studied business and international economics at the University of Wisconsin in the states.